 A number of studies have conducted power spectral analyses on reaction time data (Gilden, 2001; Gilden and Handcock, 2007; Gilden, Thornton & Mallon, 1995; Thornton & Gilden, 2005).
 Although there is no established meaning behind 1/f noise, it is widely recognized that it represents the presence of a complex pattern of change over time in situations where no pattern was thought to exist (Correll, 2008, Gilden, Thornton, & Mallon, 1995).
 For example, Gilden and Hancock (2007) conducted a spectral analysis on data from a 480 trial mental rotation task for participants with and without a diagnosis of ADHD.
 The mean slope of spectral density regression lines for ADHD participants was significantly steeper than those of non-ADHD participants.
 The researchers suggested that the pattern produced by ADHD participants was similar to pink noise, with traces of random walk included, resulting in a mean slope of 1.6.

 A pilot study conducted in Spring 2011 by the author obtained power spectral density curves from 31 undergraduate students.
 Using a 110 trial choice reaction time task, the results showed that the mean slope of the log-log plots was significantly different from white noise, but the slope of the regression line was not steep enough to classify as 1/f (pink) noise.
 Rather, the slope of the spectral density curve corresponded to what might be referred to as a “light pink” noise, with a mean slope of .23.
-Two possibilities for the vast difference in mean slopes were due to the difference in task as well as the difference in the length of task.
+Two possibilities for the vast difference in mean slopes were due to the difference in task, as well as the difference in the length of task.

 In addition, correlational analyses revealed a significant relationship between the slope of power spectral density regression lines and higher scores on the Conners Adult ADHD Rating Scale (Frum & Pierce, 2011).
 Persons with steeper slopes of the regression line were more likely to have higher total ADHD scores and higher scores of impulsivity and hyperactivity.
 One possible explanation for the difference in slope values between the pilot study and Gilden and Hancock’s study (2007) is the difference in tasks used.
 It may also be that using a shorter task produces spectral density plots that are less similar to 1/f noise and more similar to white noise because of the reduced demands on cognitive resources over time.
 With regard to ADHD, the overall pattern observed in the pilot study was the same as that reported by Gilden et al. (2007).